Daniel-Parke/WiseWattage/README.md

 Once this project has been completed, I will also hopefully utilize the same codebase to build an online application where users can generate their own solar PV models.
 This will be completed using Flask, Django, and/or FastAPI, offering basic API returns and a browser UI to run the model.
 Users will be prompted to create an account to save the model results for access later if they want, and they can generate an energy report summarizing the model created.

 I am aiming to make the web app a free service indefinitely, with the long-term goal being to reduce the costs and time involved with energy modeling and assessments during the procurement phase of projects.
 I will initially be focusing on domestic scenarios first, but the model will be built with the ability to scale up or down indefinitely.
-WattSun & Homes will be the first implementation of an online application, which will hopefully offer me invaluable feedback and insight before the program is scaled up to include more complex scenarios.
+WattSun & Homes will be the first implementation of an online application, which will focus on those in a domestic scenario interested in exploring the potential for rooftop Solar PV, and what other technologies could be incorporated.
+Hopefully this will offer the chance to gain invaluable feedback before the program is scaled up to include more complex scenarios.

+## **Example of current implementation of model:**

 The model is created by initializing Class objects which conduct the appropriate modeling when created.
 The models simulated can then be accessed using `.xxx` notation, with some basic time series data aggregation methods already built in.
 These models are returned as DataFrames, with the library being built with a focus on using it offline for personal data analysis.
 <br>

-#### **Example of current implementation of model:**

 ```python
 # Import required packages, assumes location is root of folder containing downloaded scripts.